 Our Founder and President: Graham Dickson

-As Arctic Kingdom’s fearless leader, Graham’s nearly two decades of experience in the Canadian Arctic are behind every adventure.
-Since the inception of Arctic Kingdom, he has led more than 50 major expeditions for adventurers, professional photographers, divers, film crews and scientists.
+As Arctic Kingdom’s fearless leader, Graham’s two decades of experience in the Canadian Arctic are behind every adventure.
+Since the inception of Arctic Kingdom, he has led and overseen hundreds of major expeditions for adventurers, professional photographers, divers, film crews and scientists.

 Our Field Team